Still Game: Reception

 Still Game has attracted celebrity attention; in addition to many Scottish celebrities (including Robbie Coltrane, Sylvester McCoy, Lorraine Kelly, Amy Macdonald and Billy Boyd) making cameo appearances in the show, Foo Fighters frontman Dave Grohl and actors Sean Connery and Bill Nighy are reported to be fans.
 Nighy has even cited the programme as inspiration for his Scottish accent in the role of Davy Jones in the Pirates of the Caribbean film series.

-However, praise for the series has not been ubiquitous.
+However, the series has received criticism.
 It was criticised for its "reliance on expletives" by Teddy Jamieson, television critic for The Herald.
 He also commented that the sitcom "paints [Scotland] in broad strokes", through its use of stereotypes.

 The series revival from 2016 to 2019 was also met with some negative reviews; Julie McDowall, writing for The National, said of the first episode "You're going to hate me for saying this.
 I already hate myself for even daring to hold these thoughts, but I need to be honest with you: this was a disappointment."
 She later said of the series, "I fear this once brilliant sitcom is turning into Mrs. Brown's Boys.
 Just like an auld yin in The Clansman, its teeth have been removed and it's gumsy and ineffectual and a bit of a bore."
 A review in Chortle said "I suspect a lot of new viewers will wonder what all the fuss is about, as this episode seems clunky and dated," going on to say "in truth no one here appears to be a great actor" and that "it seems to be a little crudely edited, too, with the timing of cutaways off the pace.
 And when you start to notice things like that, it's got to be a sign that something's wrong."